mwickram/Java-projects/README.md

 # Java-projects
 //Small Java projects

-The sample midterm examined in the course was a student grade calculator, which had the following features:
+The program is a grade calculator.Sample run:

 Welcome to the grading program.
 Please enter student information: